masseygeo/GrainPy/README.md

 >- Push to the Branch. `git push origin feature/AmazingFeature`
 >- Open a [Pull request](https://github.com/masseygeo/GrainPy/pulls).

-🐛 If something isn't working, [create an issue](https://github.com/masseygeo/GrainPy/issues/new)
+🐛 If something isn't working, [create a new issue](https://github.com/masseygeo/GrainPy/issues/new) with the appropriate label 🏷️

 🌟 If you think GrainPy is pretty cool, please give it a star!